lowrycito/handbook/pages/study-manual-general-handbook-21-ministering.md

 Even before they receive ministering assignments, youth minister to others by serving them in Christlike ways.
-A youth’s service as a ministering sister or brother can be a significant part of accomplishing the work of salvation and exaltation.
+A youth’s service as a ministering sister or brother can be a significant part of helping accomplish God’s work of salvation and exaltation.

 A young woman may serve as a ministering companion to a Relief Society sister when the young woman is willing and able.
 She may begin serving in the year